edelweiss-tech/spi_builder/README.md

 To build mitx.full.padded:

-Set the source dir, cross compiler, and DUAL_FLASH in Makefile.
+Setup the kernel source and cross tools in the Makefile.

+Build the image for your target.
+For example:

+For TF307 boxes with HDMI:
 $ make BOARD=mitx-d

+Alternatively, for monoblocks with LVDS:
+$ make BOARD=mitx-d-lvds

 To build for older SDK:
 $ make SDK_VER=4.4 BOARD=mitx-d

 To build a debug module separate from the SPI image: